Jacarte/neovim-config/README.md

 2. If the glyphs aren't displayed by default, then they can be specified manually by following the instructions.
 3. Refresh the fonts cache.

+## Fix kitty

+We use kitty to launch tabs with custom command terminals.
+To enable it, create a file in your mac like this instructions https://sw.kovidgoyal.net/kitty/faq/#how-do-i-specify-command-line-options-for-kitty-on-macos with the content `kitty -o allow_remote_control=yes -o enabled_layouts=tall --listen-on unix:/tmp/kitten`, otherwise it wont work.
+Try it out by doing `<leader>t` in neovim.

 ## TODO:

 Improvements: